schultzcole/FVTT-Minimal-Rolling-Enhancements-DND5E/README.md

 ### [Items with Rollable Tables](https://github.com/ElfFriend-DnD/foundryvtt-items-with-rolltables-5e)

 Fully supported, including options to automatically roll the rollable table when the item is rolled.

-### PopOut!

-Using Alt/Shift/Control modifier keys from popped out sheets to bypass item roll dialogs is not supported.

 ## License